Posts

 Image

-Where ink meets eternity, two mystic poets whisper across centuries, one spinning in the dust of 13th-century Persia, the other painting visions in the heart of 18th-century England.
-Introduction: Two Souls, One Light When we think of poetry that speaks not just to the mind but directly to the soul, two names echo louder than most: Jalāl ad-Dīn Rūmī , the Persian Sufi mystic, and William Blake , the English visionary poet and artist.
-Though separated by time, culture, and language, their words seem to share a spiritual breath—as if they were kindred lights on the same eternal path: the union of the self with the Divine.
-Rumi: The Whirling Dervish of Divine Love Era: 13th Century (1207–1273) Region: Persia (now Afghanistan/Iran/Turkey) Known for: Deeply spiritual and ecstatic poetry, emphasizing divine love and the soul’s journey Famous Works: Masnavi , Divan-e Shams-e Tabrizi Rumi’s poetry flows like water, touching the shores of the sacred a...
+Where ink meets eternity, two mystic poets whisper across centuries, one spinning in the dust of 13th-century Persia, the other painting visions in the heart of 18th-century England Two Souls, One Light When we think of poetry that speaks not just to the mind and heart but directly connects to the soul, two names are always recalled more than most: Jalāl ad-Dīn Rūmī , the Persian Sufi mystic poet, and William Blake , the English visionary poet and artist.
+Though they were separated by time, culture, and language, their words seem to share a spiritual breath, as if they were kindred lights on the same eternal path: the union of the self with the Divine.
+Rumi: The Whirling Dervish of Divine Love Era: 13th Century (1207–1273) Region: Persia (now Afghanistan/Iran/Turkey) Known for: Deeply spiritual and ecstatic poetry, emphasizing divine love and the soul’s journey Famous Works: Masnavi , Divan-e Shams-e Tabrizi Rumi’s poetry flows like water, to...

 Who Is the Michael Jackson of English Literature?
 When the King of Pop Meets the Bard of Verse